DWLSR With Knowledge

 After an arrest for driving on a suspended or revoked license with knowledge, seek out the services of an experienced criminal defense attorney in Tampa, FL.
 Before you go to court, you should understand the consequences of entering a “guilty” or “no contest” to this criminal charge.

-The attorneys at the Sammis Law Firm represent clients on driving while license suspended with knowledge throughout Hillsborough County, FL, including at the courthouse in Tampa and Plant City.
+The attorneys at the Sammis Law Firm represent clients on driving while their license is suspended with knowledge throughout Hillsborough County, FL, including at the courthouse in Tampa and Plant City.

 We welcome your calls to discuss the case.
 Call 813-250-0500.